Trapigtrogen/Drawpp/drawpp_guide.md

     - If the keyboard key cannot be represented as an ascii character, key will be equal to CODED (or 0).
 - keyCode
     - Keycode of the last keyboard key that was pressed.
-    - This will always hold the proper keycode, even if key is CODED
+    - This will always hold the proper keycode, even if key is CODED.
 - mouseButton
     - Id of the last mouse button to be pressed or released.
 - mouseX